graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 - `IAsyncEventStreamResolver` and `AsyncEventStreamResolver` have been removed
 - `IEventStreamResolver.Subscriber` is now `ISourceStreamResolver.ResolveAsync`
 - Field builder `Subscribe` and `SubscribeAsync` methods are now `ResolveStream` and `ResolveStreamAsync`

+### 46. `ValidationContext.GetRecursiveVariables` returns null instead of an empty list

+This was done for the purposes of the overall strategy for reducing memory consumption.